nurmuhammad0126/prism_router/README.md

 # Prism Router

-Prism Router is a declarative navigation package for Flutter that provides a clean, type-safe approach to managing navigation state using the Navigator 2.0 API.
+A declarative navigation package for Flutter that provides a clean, type-safe approach to managing navigation state using the Navigator 2.0 API.

 ## Overview